wwiecek/baggr/cran-comments.md

 ## cran-comments for baggr v0.7.11 (May 2025)

-(Intial submission for this version had some broken URLs and one documentation NOTE that has now been fixed, apologies.)
+(Intial two submissions for this version had some broken/moved permanently URLs and one documentation NOTE.
+I hope that has now all been fixed, apologies.
+I attempted to also use `remote` and `incoming` check in `devtools::check()`)

 Test environments, now implemented via GitHub Actions: